tahsinhasem/orbital_poc/README.md

 from the "./kitex_server" directory

 Step 2:
-Initialize herts server using the command:
+Initialize hertz server using the command:
 "go run ."
 from the "./hertz_server" directory